dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 Requirements file
 ^^^^^^^^^^^^^^^^^

 A ``requirements.txt`` file is often used to replicate an environment.
-Many Python tutorials will share a ``requirements.txt`` file which contains lines of packages.
+Many Python tutorials will share a ``requirements.txt`` file containing lines of packages.
 For instance, to replicate the example installation shown in :ref:`pip-installing`, one could create a file called ``requirements.txt``:

 .. code::